 We found a nice campground at Lake Powell,

-had lunch in Paige and ended the day with watching a nice sunset from the golf course.
+had lunch in Paige and ended the day with watching a nice sunset from the golf course while playing like pros do on the PGA Tour.

 The Lake Powell area offers a lot nice backcountry roads and dirt tracks with remote camp spots, we definitely have to come back once to explore this area.
 We were already on the road the next day to the probably most famous western landscape, at least for us Europeans.